skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="player">The player attempting to dismount the entity.</param>
 /// <param name="entity">The entity being dismounted.</param>
-/// <returns>Returns true if the default behavior is overridden, and false otherwise.</returns>
+/// <returns>Returns true if the default behavior is overridden, false otherwise.</returns>
 bool CanDismountEntity(BasePlayer player, BaseMountable entity) {
     Puts("CanDismountEntity is working!");
-    return false;
-}
+    return true; // or false depending on the method's functionality }
 ```